GPIO

 # Blockly

-The GPIO blocks can be found in the GPIO section.
+The GPIO blocks can be found in the GPIO section, and function similarly to the python.

 # Pull-ups